On this page

 }));

-fn:Function- called asfn(previous_state, transition_data); both may beundefined.- Returns:
+fn:Function- called asfn(previous_state, transition_data); both may beundefined.
+This function is not auto-bound, so usemethod(owner, fn)if you need scope binding.- Returns:

 Struct.Statement